-The field is a joint-use airfield with the Army having first priority for air-land operations and helicopter night-vision training.
+HDOTA leases 272 acres of the 650 acre Dillingham Military Reservation and operates the single 5,000-foot runway primarily for commercial glider and skydiving operations.
+The facility is a joint-use airfield with the Army having first priority for air-land operations and helicopter night-vision training.
 The airfield is not lighted for night operations by general aviation.
-Oahu District of the State Airports System operates and maintains the airfield and utilities systems.